tableau/wdc3/README.md

 ## Taco Toolkit

-Taco Toolkit is the main CLI tool used to aid in the creation, development, and packaging of your WDC 3.0 connector.
+The TACO Toolkit is a set of tools that helps simplify Tableau web data connector development.
+It contains a command-line interface (CLI) to create and publish Tableau web data connectors and a SDK that enables you to develop your connectors efficiently.
 It can be installed from npm: [https://www.npmjs.com/package/@tableau/taco-toolkit](https://www.npmjs.com/package/@tableau/taco-toolkit)

 ## Versioning Considerations